St. George Jackson Mivart: Mivart's banned theological articles

 In 1892 and 1893 Mivart published three articles on "Happiness in Hell" in the journal The Nineteenth Century.
 Mivart proposed that the punishments of hell were not eternal, and that hell is compatible with some kind of happiness.

 These articles were placed on the Index Expurgatorius.
 This was the first official action of the Catholic Church against Mivart but it "had nothing to do either with evolution or science".
-Later articles in January 1900 ("The Continuity of Catholicism" and "Scripture and Roman Catholicism" in The Nineteenth Century, and "Some Recent Catholic Apologists" in The Fortnightly Review) led to his being placed under interdict by Cardinal Vaughan.
+Later articles in January 1900 ("The Continuity of Catholicism" and "Scripture and Roman Catholicism" in The Nineteenth Century, and "Some Recent Catholic Apologists" in The Fortnightly Review) led to his being placed under interdict by Cardinal Herbert Vaughan.
 These last articles were written, by Mivart's own admission, in a provocative tone so that the authorities would have to act.
 In them, reversing his previous stance, he challenged the authority of the Church, concluding that the Bible and Catholic doctrine could not be reconciled with science.

 "Without attempting to pass judgment on Mivart’s final stance, we can say that his attitude was not solely or principally determined by scientific motives and, more concretely, that evolution did not occupy a determining role in it."

 The report of the consultor of the Holy Office dealing with Mivart's case does not mention evolution.

 Death

 Mivart died of diabetes in London on 1 April 1900.
 His late heterodox opinions were a bar to his burial in consecrated ground.
 However, Sir William Broadbent gave medical testimony that these could be explained by the gravity and nature of the diabetes from which he had suffered.

-After his death, a long final struggle took place between his friends and the church authorities.
-On 6 April 1900, his remains were deposited in catacomb Z beneath the Dissenters' Chapel, in the unconsecrated ground of the dissenters' section of the General Cemetery of All Souls, Kensal Green, in a public vault reserved for 'temporary deposits' (most of which were destined for repatriation to mainland Europe or the Americas).
-His remains were finally transferred to St. Mary's Roman Catholic Cemetery, Kensal Green, on 16 January 1904, for burial there on 18 January 1904.
+After his death, a long final struggle took place between his friends and the Church authorities.
+On 6 April 1900, his remains were deposited in catacomb Z beneath the Dissenters' Chapel, in the unconsecrated ground of the dissenters' section of the General Cemetery of All Souls, Kensal Green, in a public vault reserved for "temporary deposits" (most of which were destined for repatriation to mainland Europe or the Americas).
+His remains were finally transferred to St. Mary's Catholic Cemetery, Kensal Green, on 16 January 1904, for burial there on 18 January 1904.